+Faith is a belief that does not rest on logical proof or material evidence.
 We see in the scripture that Jesus said we only need faith as a grain of mustard seed to move mountains.
-Mustard seeds are very small.
-For prayer to work we need just a little bit of faith to start.
-Faith is a belief that does not rest on logical proof or material evidence.
+Mustard seeds are tiny little seeds.
+Did you know that all we need is a tiny bit of faith for prayer to work?

 “11 Now faith is the substance of things hoped for, the evidence of things not seen.”

-Faith does the impossible because it brings God to undertake for us and nothing is impossible with God.
+Faith does the impossible because it moves God to undertake for us, and nothing is impossible with God.

 “27 And Jesus looking upon them saith, With men it is impossible, but not with God: for with God all things are possible.”

 Faith produces and works in conjunction with prayer.
-I strongly believe if we pray with faith and God answers our prayer, our prayer life and faith grow stronger.
-As young people we need to understand that a lack of faith can be found in the root of a poor prayer life.
+I firmly believe if we pray with faith and God answers our prayer, our prayer life and faith grow stronger.
+As young people, we need to understand that a lack of faith is rooted in a poor prayer life.
 In other words, if we are not praying to God, our faith will be small.
 When was the last time you prayed to God and asked Him to help you?
-When was the last time you prayed for a soul to be saved?
+When was the last time you prayed for a soul to receive Salvation?
 When was the last time you spent more than a couple of minutes crying out to God to answer your prayer?
-Has your prayer life become weak and subsequently your faith in God is also weak?
+Has your prayer life become weak, and subsequently, your faith in God is also weak?
 God wants to answer our prayers, but we must bring our petitions to God in prayer.
-This is something we need to learn as young people; when we are in a situation that we cannot control, we should have faith that we can reach out to God for help.
+Praying is something we need to learn to do as young people.
+When we are in a situation that we cannot control, we should have faith that we can reach out to God for help.

-Think about Abraham when he went to prayer for Lot to be saved out of Sodom and Gomorra.
+Think about Abraham and when he prayed for Lot to be saved out of Sodom and Gomorra.

 “23 And Abraham drew near, and said, Wilt thou also destroy the righteous with the wicked?